aave-starknet-project/aave-starknet-bridge/README.md

 The bridge is also shaped for liquidity providers who are able to assume the Ethereum gas cost of deposits and withdrawals as they transact large enough amounts.
-They will deposit on AAVE Ethereum, bridge the `static_a_tokens` to Starknet and make them available for users there to buy and hold, accruing this way yield from L1.
+They will deposit on Aave Ethereum, bridge the `static_a_tokens` to Starknet and make them available for users there to buy and hold, accruing this way yield from L1.